Guiding biofuels development in Kenya

 The most comprehensive and ambitious of the recognized schemes is the Roundtable on Sustainable Biomaterials (RSB), a multistakeholder organization of which WWF is a member.
 The RSB’s principles and criteria include avoiding negative impacts on biodiversity and ecosystems, reducing greenhouse-gas emissions by at least 50 per cent, maintaining water resources, improving food security, and contributing to social and economic development.

-“Schemes like those proposed for the Tana Delta and Dakatcha Woodlands would never get off the ground if the RSB principles and criteria were applied,” says László Máthé, who coordinates WWF’s bioenergy work.
+“Schemes like those proposed for the Tana Delta and Dakatcha Woodlands would never get off the ground if the RSB principles and criteria were applied,” says László Máthé, former coordinator of WWF’s bioenergy work.
 “The RSB is, at present, the only scheme that credibly addresses all the environmental and social issues associated with bioenergy.
 We hope governments and industry around the world will adopt and implement these standards.”

 More examples of how transforming markets can make a difference can be found here.